Thrombocytosis

 Treatment for this condition depends on the cause.

-• Blood loss.
-If you've had significant blood loss from a recent surgery or an injury, your elevated platelet count might resolve on its own.
+- Blood loss.
+If you have had significant blood loss from a recent surgery or an injury, your elevated platelet count might resolve on its own.

-• Infection or inflammation.
-If you have a chronic infection or an inflammatory disease, your platelet count likely will remain high until the condition is under control.
-In most cases, your platelet count will return to normal after the cause is resolved.
+- Infection or inflammation.
+If you have a chronic infection or an inflammatory disease, your platelet count likely will remain high until the condition is treated.
+Usually, your platelet count returns to the standard range after the cause is resolved.

-• Spleen removed.
-If you've had your spleen removed, you might have lifelong thrombocytosis, but you're unlikely to need treatment.
+- Spleen removed.
+If you have had your spleen removed, you might have lifelong thrombocytosis, but you are unlikely to need treatment.

 Essential thrombocythemia

-People with this condition who have no signs or symptoms usually don't need treatment.
-You might need to take daily, low-dose aspirin to help thin your blood if you're at risk of blood clots.
-Don't take aspirin without checking with your health care team.
+People with this condition who have no signs or symptoms usually do not need treatment.
+You might need to take daily, low-dose aspirin to help thin your blood if you are at risk of blood clots.
+Don't take aspirin without checking with your healthcare team.

 You might need to take prescription medicine or have procedures to lower your platelet counts if you:

-Your doctor might prescribe platelet-lowering drugs such as hydroxyurea (Droxia, Hydrea), anagrelide (Agrylin) or interferon alfa (Intron A).
+Your healthcare professional might prescribe platelet-lowering drugs such as hydroxyurea (Hydrea), anagrelide (Agrylin) or interferon alfa (Intron A).

 In emergencies, platelets can be filtered from your blood with a machine.
 This procedure is called plateletpheresis.
 The effects are only temporary.